lightamadi-stack/BugSigDB-Curations/preeclampsia_gut_microbiome/README.md

 - Environment: Clinical cohort study

 ## Curation Summary
 This curation required interpretation of multiple statistical outputs and integration of results across figures and tables.
-It improved my ability to standardize microbiome signatures according to BugSigDB guidelines and strengthened my understanding of case–control microbiome study design.
+It improved my ability to standardize microbiome signatures according to BugSigDB guidelines and strengthened my understanding of prospective cohort microbiome study design.